ibm-cloud-docs/vpc/vpe-intro.md

 * Beta users can connect to service instances deployed in IBM Cloud service regions: Dallas, Washington D.C., London, Frankfurt, and Tokyo.
 * A reserved IP address bound to an endpoint gateway can receive traffic from another zone of the same VPC.
 * You can bind more than one IP address to an endpoint gateway; however, the current limit is one IP address per zone.
+* You can access IBM Cloud services by using either CSEs or VPEs.
+However, if you want your VPC to enforce a certain behavior or discipline, it is recommended to block direct access to CSE IP addresses using network ACLs (NACLs).

 ## Overview of features
 {: #vpe-feature-overview}